 The Warrants are instruments that allow the Warrant Holder to gain an exposure on an Underlying ETF Share or an Underlying Share.
 Their value may fluctuate based on, inter alia, fluctuations in the Value of the Underlying.
-The Warrants grant the Warrant Holders a right of Exercise of the Warrants (see Warrant Conditions (7)a), (8) and (9)) and a right to sell the Warrants either to the Issuer (see Warrant Conditions (7)b)ii and (11)) or to third parties in the open market (see Warrant Conditions, in case of an Exercise of the Warrants, the Warrant Holders may realise a return by selling the relevant Underlying they receive upon Exercise provided the Warrants have an Intrinsic Value at such time.
-Subject to the applicable costs and expenses as referred to in these of a sale of the Warrant, the Warrant Holders can make a return if (a) the Trading Price at which they are able to Sell their Warrant(s) to a third party in the open market or (b) the Sale Price (as applicable) at which the relevant Warrant(s) was (were) acquired.
+The Warrants grant the Warrant Holders a right of Exercise of the Warrants (see Warrant Conditions (7)a), (8) and (9)) and a right to sell the Warrants either to the Issuer (see Warrant Conditions (7) and (11)) or to third parties in the open market (see Warrant Conditions (7) and (10)).
+Subject to the applicable costs and expenses as referred to in these Warrant Conditions, in case of an Exercise of the Warrants, the Warrant Holders may realise a return by selling the relevant Underlying they receive upon Exercise provided the Warrants have an Intrinsic Value at such time.
+Subject to the applicable costs and expenses as referred to in these of the Warrant, the Warrant Holders can make a return if (a) the Trading Price at which they are able to Sell their Warrant(s) to a third party in the open market or (b) the Sale Price (as applicable) at which the relevant Warrant(s) was (were) acquired.